MySQL Provider

 let myGuidAsString = myGuid.ToString("N") // e.g. "b8fa7880ce4443158d60a160e5734c4b"

-The problem with this is that you should never forgot to use "N" in anywhere.
+The problem with this is that you should never forget to use "N" anywhere.

 System.DateTime Serialization